 I wasn’t able to get funding to do a PhD at KI, but I was fortunate to get a doctoral scholarship at the University of Canterbury in New Zealand.
 I then moved to New Zealand in 2017 to do my PhD and set up my research study with the same community that I had visited in Uganda during the internship, where access to maternal healthcare and family planning was still an issue for many women.

-Right now, with almost everyone working remotely/from home due to the ongoing pandemic, my day can sometimes start at 6 am and end after midnight, depending on the work that’s going on across different time zones.
+With almost everyone working remotely/from home due to the pandemic, my day could sometimes start at 6 am and end after midnight, depending on the work that’s going on across different time zones.
 Much of my current work is focused on research and writing, on a variety of topics and for a variety of audiences.